unity-atoms/unity-atoms/docs/introduction/unirx.md

 }
 ```

-Using Unity Atoms together with UniRx and Marvelous (for its `MergeObservables`) makes your scripts really data driven.
+Using Unity Atoms together with UniRx and Marvelous (for its `Fuse`) makes your scripts really data driven.